Start Freelancing While You Have a 9-5 Job

 Launching a freelance business can take time.
 That’s why you want to start when you still have a full-time job with a dependable income.

-The book is packed with useful information to help creatives start and grow their business.
+The book is packed with useful information to help creatives start and grow their agencies.

 “This book is so chock full I have to read it slowly.
 I got it for my birthday and I really enjoy it.
 I read it piece by piece and then integrate the different lessons.”